About BrainTx (formerly CDT-DB)

 Molecular Brain Mouse Brain Transcriptome

-The BrainTx project is supported by the NIJC (the Japan Node of the INCF), JST, JSPS and MEXT.
+The BrainTx project was supported by the ex-the Japan Node of the INCF (NIU, ICBSCC, RIKEN CBS), JST, JSPS and MEXT.

 Teiichi Furuichi (Tokyo University of Science)

 Akira Sato (Tokyo University of Science)

 Yo Shinoda (Tokyo University of Pharmacy and Life Sciences)

 If you have questions or comments about the BrainTx project or website, please contact us at: